socialvibe/truex-ctv-web-reference-app/README.md

 process `history.back()` actions instead via the `popstate` event handler.

-The key problem comes about since the popstate event cannot be blocked, so app developers must instead follow a practice whereby the only field back actions that are applicable only to their own application code.
+The key problem comes about since the popstate event cannot be blocked, so app developers must instead follow a practice whereby they only field back actions that are applicable only to their own application code.
 Please refer to this code in `main.js` for an such approach, noting in particular the `onBackAction`, `pushBackActionBlock` and `pushBackActionStub` methods.
 ```